ukinti/garnet/readme.rst

 - Redis - (requires aioredis_) - redis is fast key-value storage, if you're using your data is durable and persistent

-Pomegranate implements updates dispatching and checks callback's filters, which are stored in handler._xelethon__Filters
+Pomegranate implements updates dispatching and checks callback's filters wrapping all callbacks into ``garnet::Callback`` object

 ----------------
 😋 Filters